actions/hello-world-docker-action/README.md

 # Hello world docker action

 This action prints "Hello World" to the log or "Hello" + the name of a person to greet.
-To learn how this action was built, see "[Creating a Docker action](https://help.github.com/en/articles/creating-a-docker-action)" in the GitHub Help documentation.
+To learn how this action was built, see "[Creating a Docker container action](https://help.github.com/en/articles/creating-a-docker-container-action)" in the GitHub Help documentation.

 ## Inputs